Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Titles and Headings

 Use title-style capitalization for titles and all levels of headings.
+There are a few exceptions to note:

+* Prepositions and conjunctions of 4 letters or fewer
+* Articles, definite or indefinite

+These words should be written in lower case except when they are the first or last word in a tile.
+So don't say:

+* Easy To Assemble
+* All For Your Best Experience
+* Connect With Us
+* Sleek Yet Powerful
+* Modular And Expandable
+* a Change to Look Forward to

+Instead, say:

+* Easy to Assemble
+* All for Your Best Experience
+* Connect with us
+* Sleek yet Powerful
+* Modular and Expandable
+* A Change to Look Forward To

 ### Units of Measure